 The best way to describe how a buy-sell agreement works, is through examples.
 Here is a quick one.

 ABC, LLC is owned by Joe and Bob, 50% each.
 Joe is a widower and has three children (18, 22, and 24).
 Bob is married and has two minor children.
 Joe and Bob started the company 10 years ago and it is currently valued at $5 million.
 Joe and Bob used an internet document service to form the company and never heard of a BSA.
 Unfortunately, Joe passes away suddenly in a freak cliff-diving accident.
 Joe left all his assets outright to his three children in equal shares.

 In this example, Joe’s three children each gain 1/3 of Joe’s membership interest in ABC, LLC.
-Bob now has three new partners, each of whom demand their dividend split and desire to work at ABC, LLC with all the perks (pay and benefits) Joe had during his time with the company.
+Bob now has three new partners.
+Each of whom demand their dividend split and desire to work at ABC, LLC with all the perks (pay and benefits) Joe had during his time with the company.
 None of them have a degree or any knowledge of the business.
 Needless to say, Bob is at his wits end.

+If you have never heard of a buy-sell agreement, it may not be too late.
 You can see our 25 Point Buy-Sell Agreement Checklist here.
 Or give us a call if you have additional questions or are ready to get started protecting your business.